bcdiaconu/chint-mqtt-modbus-bridge/README.md

 - `/etc/mqtt-modbus-bridge/config.yaml`
 - `/etc/mqtt-modbus-bridge.yaml`
-- `./config.yam`
+- `./config.yaml`

 You can find a sample configuration file in the project directory as `config-sample.yaml`.
+Copy this file to your desired location and modify it according to your setup requirements.

 ## Usage